swelham/sails-mssql/README.md

 # sails configuration

+You can specify the sails-mssql configuration either by a plain connection string, or you can specify each part of the connection string in a key value pair.

+## configuring the adapter

-Open the config/adapter.js file from the root of your sails application and configure sails-mssql like so.
+Open the config/adapter.js file from the root of your sails application and configure sails-mssql using one of the following options.

+### connection string
 ```
 module.exports.adapters = {